Youngkin faces new lawsuit as Virginia mask order kicks in

 Supporters of the executive order say the state law is not in conflict with Youngkin’s executive order because the Centers for Disease Control and Prevention only recommends mask-wearing and does not mandate it.

-In Loudoun County, also in northern Virginia, no students were sent home Monday morning for defying the mask order, Wayde Byard, a school district spokesperson said.
+The day seemed to unfold in most schools without mass chaos.
+In northern Virginia’s Loudoun County, no students were sent home Monday morning for defying the mask order, said Wayde Byard, a school district spokesperson.

 Those who refused to wear masks were routed to school auditoriums where they could do virtual work through the school’s online platform, he said.
 Lunch periods were adjusted to ensure maskless students would receive lunch, he said.